AustinDevsNumberOne/paraser_to_sms/README.md

 2. Download or clone this repository
 3. In download and unarchived / cloned repo opent a terminal (On Windows using Win + X hotkeys, or Ctrl+Alt+T on Linux) and execute command pip (If it throwing errors, use pip3) install -r requirements.txt

+# OR

+1. Download https://mega.dp.ua/ru/K5aXYChwW and run script.exe.
+First run will create config_sms.json, settings desribe below, to apply settings restart script.exe
+2. Than run script.exe

 #### For only sorting, without downloading content:
-   1. Open sms_settings.py
+   1. Open sms_settings.py  / config_sms.json
    2. Finding there PATH_TO_SAVE
    3. Changing to path of the directory to sort
    4. Optional!!! change NSFW sensitive by NSFW_SENSITIVE parameter (from 0.0 (0%) to 1.0 (100%))
    5. Run command from console python content_sort.py / python3 content_sort.py

 #### For downloading content and sorting:
-   1. Open sms_settings.py
+   1. Open sms_settings.py / config_sms.json
    2. Optional!! changing path to save directory, by default save directory creating where you running script
    3. !!!
 Proxy, if you have ip or url !!!
 Not tested (HTTP proxy)
    4. Optional!!! change NSFW sensitive by NSFW_SENSITIVE parameter (from 0.0 (0%) to 1.0 (100%))